Jose Cabañas, MD, MPH, FACEP, Director/Medical Director

 Larry McMillan, EMS Compliance Officer

-Larry McMillan assumed his role as Assistant Chief – EMS Compliance Officer of the Wake EMS System in December 2019.
-He joined Wake County EMS in 2017 and is a graduate from the inaugural class of the Wake County Institute of Out-of-Hospital Medicine.
-He holds a Bachelor of Science in Environmental Health and Safety from North Carolina Agricultural and Technical State University and a Master of Healthcare Administration from The George Washington University.
+Larry assumed his role as EMS Compliance Officer of the Wake EMS System in December 2019.
+He joined Wake County EMS in 2017 after serving in the United States Coast Guard.
+He holds a Bachelor of Science in Environmental Health and Safety from North Carolina Agricultural and Technical State University and a Master of Healthcare Administration from George Washington University.
+He maintains certification as a Certified Ambulance Compliance Officer and Certified Ambulance Privacy Officer.”

 Amy Brock, Assistant Chief/Business Operations